 Policy: Missing Student Notification Baraboo Sauk County Campus

-Responsible University Official: Provost Evetovich and Vice-Chancellor Smith
+Responsible University Official: Provost and Vice Chancellor for Administrative Services

 The University of Wisconsin-Platteville Baraboo Sauk County maintains guidelines for keeping the community informed about safety and security matters on campus and maintains compliance with applicable features of the Clery Act (20 USC 1092(f)).

 The purpose of this policy is to ensure UW-Platteville’s compliance with the requirements of the Clery Act.
 Any changes in the Clery Act requirements will supersede the relevant provisions of this policy.

 If a student is reported to have been missing for more than 24 hours the University will notify the proper authorities within 24 hours of the determination that the student is missing, including:

 - For students under the age of 18 and not emancipated: the City of Baraboo Police Department, and the parent/guardian.

 - For students who are over the age of 18: the City of Baraboo Police Department, and the emergency contact or confidential contact (if provided by the student).

 Students are highly encouraged to complete the emergency contact information in their PASS account.
 In addition, students are encouraged to provide a confidential contact on the Residence Life Personal Data Form, in the event they were to go missing.
 Students have the ability to add, update, and change both of these contacts.
 For the emergency contact, students can access their PASS accounts.
 For the confidential contact, students can request their Personal Data Form from the Resident Assistant or Resident Director.
 This information is private and will be accessible to authorized campus officials( Residence Life Staff, Dean of Students Office Staff, and the Office of the Registrar staff) and only be disclosed to law enforcement personnel in furtherance of the missing person’s investigation.